-Red Jambhala stands atop a blue treasure-spouting mongoose on an eight-leaf lotus flower.
-Red Jambhala also is depicted with two, four, six, eight, or twelve arms.
+Red Jambhala stands atop a blue treasure-spouting mongoose on an eight-petaled lotus flower.
+Red Jambhala is also depicted with two, four, six, eight, or twelve arms.

-The offering is of utmost importance in the Red Jambhala practice.
-The key is to make Red Jambhala pleased and happy.
+One's offering is of utmost importance in Red Jambhala Practice.
+The key point is to please Red Jambhala and make him happy.
 One first visualizes oneself transformed into Red Jambhala.
 One then opens one's heart and delights Red Jambhala by offering him four celestial maidens making offerings of vajra dance, vajra song, vajra curtain and vajra play, respectively.
-Subsequently, while chanting Red Jambhala's mantra, ''Om, ga-na-ba-di-ye, so-ha,'' one rubs his trunk.
+Subsequently, one rubs his trunk while chanting Red Jambhala's mantra, ''Om, ga-na-ba-di-ye, so-ha,''.
 Repeat three times.
-One then visualizes whatever it is that one has prayed for coming out from Red Jambhala's trunk.
-As long as one makes offerings with a sincerity that pleases and delights the deity, one's wishes will definitely be fulfilled whether they are for social position or for wealth.
+One then visualizes whatever one prays for spouting from Red Jambhala's trunk.
+As long as one makes offerings with sincerity that pleases and delights the deity, one's wishes will definitely be fulfilled whether they are for social position or for wealth.

-To cultivate Red Jambhala practice, one visualizes a vajra scepter above Red Jambhala's head.
+To cultivate Red Jambhala Practice, one visualizes a vajra scepter above Red Jambhala's head.
 Pray to him to fulfill one's wishes, then rub his trunk.
-The essence of Red Jambhala's dharma power is in his trunk.
-Riches and treasures such as gold, silver, jewels, and whatever provisions one needs will all emerge and spout out from his trunk.
+The essence of Red Jambhala's Dharma power is in his trunk.
+Wealth and treasure such as gold, silver, jewels and whatever provisions one needs will all spout from his trunk.

-His trunk can also spout out nectar which purifies the karmic illnesses of sentient beings.
-Body and mind will be completely purified.
-Purified by this nectar, beings in the netherworld can be delivered to a Buddha Pure Land.
+His trunk can also spout nectar which purifies the karmic illnesses of sentient beings, completely purifying their bodies and minds.
+Once purified by this nectar, beings in the netherworld can be delivered to a buddha pure land.
 Red Jambhala is able to deliver sentient beings by ''hooking'' them into the presence of the Five Buddhas, who are the principal deities of Red Jambhala.

 Ganapati and the Goddess of Eloquence (Sarasvati) are good friends.
 The mantra of the Goddess of Eloquence is''Om, sa-la-sa-di-ye, so-ha.''
 Because they are girlfriend and boyfriend, I chanted Ganapati's girlfriend's name first followed by his name.
 As this delights Ganapati, he will bless us to be completely auspicious and to have all our wishes be fulfilled. ''Om, sa-la-sa-di-ye, so-ha.
 Om, ga-na-ba-di-ye, so-ha.''

-One can visualize Red Jambhala as red with two, four, six, or many arms.
-In a dancing posture, he appears on a lotus flower with his foot stepping on a treasure-spouting mongoose.
+One can visualize Red Jambhala as red in color with two, four, six, or many arms.
+On a lotus flower, he appears in a dancing posture with his foot stepping on a treasure-spouting mongoose.

-The mudra of Red Jambhala is to interlace the fingers inward, straighten both of the little fingers and keep them touching.
-Extend the two little fingers symbolizing his trunk to a person whom one loves or whom one wants to be respected by, then visualize Red Jambhala wrapping or hooking the person with his trunk.
-This will allow one to obtain love or respect from that person.
-This method applies to one's boss, a beauty, a chairman of the board, or anyone whose love or respect one wishes to receive.
+To form the mudra of Red Jambhala, interlace the fingers inward, straighten both of the little fingers and keep them touching.
+Extend the two little fingers, symbolizing his trunk, to a person one loves or wants to be respected by.
+Then, visualize Red Jambhala wrapping or hooking the person with his trunk.
+This will allow one to obtain the love or respect from that person.
+This practice can be applied to one's boss, a beauty, a chairman of the board, or anyone whose love or respect one wishes to receive.
 Constantly visualize this person thinking of you.
 This is most important!
-Businessmen who practice this dharma will immediately receive orders.
+Businessmen who practice this Dharma will immediately receive orders.

-Red Jambhala enjoys counting the leaves of carrots because this is his way of reckoning a human's fortune.
-For example, Red Jambhala can tell in detail and one by one each individual's entitlement to wealth, clothing, food, property and precious jewels as if he is enumerating his own valuables, without missing anything.
-Although Red Jambhala also likes to eat bananas, he prefers carrots and turnips the most.
+Red Jambhala enjoys counting the leaves of carrots because this is his way of reckoning one's fortune.
+For example, Red Jambhala can tell, one by one and in detail, everyone's entitlement to wealth, clothing, food, property and precious jewels without missing anything, as if he is enumerating his own valuables.
+Although Red Jambhala likes bananas, carrots and turnips are his favorite.

-Living Buddha Lian-shengSheng-yen Lu teaches that what weighs most heavily in the practice of the fortune god dharma is the true generation of one's pure bodhi heart.
-One also needs to engage widely in actions that result in virtuous karma, give frequently, and benefit sentient beings to the greatest extent possible.
+Living Buddha Lian-shengSheng-yen Lu teaches that what weighs most heavily in the practice of the fortune god Dharma is the generation of one's pure and authentic bodhi heart.
+One also needs to engage widely in actions that result in virtuous karma, be diligent in giving, and benefit sentient beings to the greatest extent possible.
 As a result, without being hindered in any aspect, one will not only become wealthy but will also succeed in undertakings of love and respect and everything else as well.

-In Hinduism, there are three major gods, Lord Shiva (Mahesvara), the destroyer; Lord Brahma, the creator; and Lord Vishnu, the preserver.
+In Hinduism, there are three major gods: Lord Shiva (Mahesvara), the destroyer; Lord Brahma, the creator; and Lord Vishnu, the preserver.
 Ganapati was the son of Shiva (Mahesvara) and Parvati (Mahesvara's Queen).
 From birth Ganapati was strong and formidable.
 One day, Shiva returned from a journey while Parvati was taking a bath.
 Ganapati happened to be guarding the bathroom door.
-When Shiva saw a tall and magnificent male standing outside of Parvati's bathroom, he became suspicious of Parvati.
-Thereupon, Shiva brandished his sword and chopped off Ganapati's head with one slash.
+When Shiva saw a tall and magnificent male standing outside of Parvati's bathroom, being suspicious of Parvati, Shiva drew his sword and chopped off Ganapati's head with one slash.

-Coming out from her bath, Parvati found that not only had her son lost his head but it was his own father who had cut it off. ''You slashed your own son!'' she cried out to Shiva.
-Shiva was in deep sorrow.
+Coming out from her bath, Parvati found that not only had her son lost his head but it was his own father who had cut it off. ''You decapitated your own son!'' she cried out to Shiva.
+Shiva was deeply sorrowful.
 He turned to Vishnu, the preserver, for help.
-Vishnu instructed Shiva that, ''On a certain day and road, sever the first head you see, connect the head to your son's body, and he will then be resurrected.''
+Vishnu instructed Shiva that, ''On a certain day and road, sever the first head you see and attach the head to your son's body.
+He will then be resurrected.''
 Shiva followed Vishnu's words.
 When the day came, he took the road and saw an elephant.
-Shiva then hacked off the head of the elephant and placed it on his son's body.
+Shiva hacked off the elephant's head and attached it to his son's body.
 Shiva's son was then human, but with an elephant's head.
 Ganapati is in charge of the entire retinue of Mahesvara, and is the fourth major god of India.

-The origin of the Yab-Yum of the Great Victorious Mahesvara Joyful Deva - This deity was the devaputramara of the retinue of Mahesvara and the eldest son of the destroyer.
+The origin of the father-mother of the Great Victorious Mahesvara Joyful Deva - This deity was the devaputramara of the retinue of Mahesvara and the eldest son of the destroyer.
 He controlled the entire retinue of Mahesvara with strong, destructive power.
 He hindered and harmed countless sentient beings, impeded their cultivation, obstructed their good intentions, and destroyed human lives.
-He was a very powerful but dreadful god, and originally very fierce.
+He was an extremely powerful and dreadful god, and originally very fierce.

-Feeling pity for the sentient beings harmed by the ferocity of Ganapati, compassionate Avalokitesvara sacrificed herself by transforming herself into a female Ganapati.
-The female Ganapati proposed to Ganapati that, ''I will marry you if you take refuge in Buddha, practice buddhadharma and protect sentient beings.''
+Feeling pity for sentient beings harmed by the ferocity of Ganapati, compassionate Avalokitesvara sacrificed herself by transforming into a female Ganapati.
+As the female Ganapati, she made a proposition to Ganapati, ''I will marry you if you take refuge in buddhas, practice Buddhadharma and protect sentient beings.''